 - Insist on relocation if you need it.

 - Watch out for “independent adjusters.”
-Over the next several weeks, many “independent adjusters” may start knocking on doors in a hurricane-damaged area.
+Over the next several weeks, many “independent adjusters” may start knocking on doors in a hurricane area.
 They work for the insurance companies and are not looking out for you.

 - Watch out for other door knockers.
 Roofers and contractors knocking at your door to offer a free inspection are only looking to get money.
 It is illegal for a contractor to negotiate with an insurance company.